 The Hong Kong-based oneworld carrier has built a solid reputation for taking care of premium passengers departing from and transiting through its busy Southeast Asian megahub.

 Here is what to expect flying at the pointy end on one of their First Class flights within Asia or to Europe or North America.

-This cabin is found exclusively on the Boeing 777-300ER, mostly on long-haul flights from Hong Kong to North America and Europe but there are also some Asian destinations:
+This cabin is found exclusively on the Boeing 777-300ER, mostly on long-haul flights from Hong Kong to North America and Europe.

 Although the Cathay Pacific First Class cabins received a refresh in 2014, there is no hiding the fact that this is an old seat.
 However, it is still one of the most comfortable beds and seats in the sky.

 There are only six First Class seats in a 1-1-1 configuration:

 Often the cabins are not full, meaning they can feel very peaceful and private.